 The second driver behind the need for new ERP software is a company’s response to growth or change.
 Many smaller companies can get along fine for a time with spreadsheets or some combination of disparate software systems.
 But as they either grow or merge with another business to become larger, the added complexity and size no longer allows for legacy systems to function optimally.

 Closely related to this, and often a result of growth, is a change to business goals.
 For example, imagine a manufacturing shop decides to open additional locations or wants to offer more complex product lines or some form of on-demand or custom manufacturing.
-The systems in place may simply not be able to meet the new requirements that the new goals create.
+The systems in place may simply not be able to meet the requirements that the new goals create.

-Sometimes senior management will decide it’s time for an ERP system, but let’s assume it’s up to you to bring the need to their attention.
+Sometimes, senior management will decide it’s time for an ERP system, but let’s assume it’s up to you to bring the need to their attention.
 Before simply hopping on the ERP bandwagon, it pays to show your bosses that you are a credible contributor by performing a comprehensive assessment before suggesting or proposing that you need a new ERP system.
 You’ll want to undertake an investigation and document your findings.

-Gathering And Analyzing Needs
+Gathering & Analyzing Needs

 To investigate problems and identify opportunities where new ERP software could help, you’ll start by talking with colleagues from every department in order to understand what their pain points are and what’s driving the pressure to improve processes in each area.
 In some cases, it may not even be the case of things being broken but rather the need to respond to market forces and competitors’ offerings.

-Knowing what’s causing specific tensions can help you focus attention on areas that need to be specifically addressed by the functions and features included in any new ERP system.
+Knowing what’s causing specific tension can help you focus attention on areas that need to be specifically addressed by the functions and features included in any new ERP system.
 Don’t rely on just one or two people to say what’s needed.

 Rather than immediately seizing upon the notion that a new ERP system can solve every issue, try to identify which problems might be solved through business process changes.
 You can also consult your information technology (IT) or development staff to determine whether some of the issues your investigation turns up may be solved through changes or improvements to the current technology in place at your company.